Communities

 "...and based on a variety of reasoning, logic and probability there are a wide variety of ways the g...

-MissMulan‭ wrote over 2 years ago · edited over 2 years ago
+MissMulan‭ wrote about 3 years ago · edited about 3 years ago

 "...and based on a variety of reasoning, logic and probability there are a wide variety of ways the game can go.This is not a qualification to be considered a "role-playing" game."But reasoning and logic is what makes us human and despite the fixed rules of the game , the choices of individual player contributes to the evolution of the game.(-1)